-Fourth of July Army / Navy Day
+Fourth of July Army / Navy Day Holidays at Chateaugay

-SESSION 2:

-Olympic Day Carnival Day Farewell Banquet
+SESSION 2: Olympic Day Carnival Day Farewell Banquet

 Bunk Nights & Activities

 Scheduled once a week, we have nights dedicated to cabin bonding, called "Bunk Nights".
 These gives the campers the chance to relax together and create strong connections with their cabin mates.